Olivia Hallisey

 Olivia Hallisey is an American scientist at Stanford University.

 Previously, she attended Greenwich High School in Greenwich, Connecticut.
 While a junior in high school, she won first prize in the 2015 Google Science Fair for inventing a low-cost, rapid test for Ebola.
 The prize also came with $50,000.
 According to Hallisey, her test can be completed in as little as 30 minutes at a cost of $25, and, unlike existing ebola detection methods, does not require refrigeration.
 She became interested in fighting Ebola while watching the 2014 West Africa Ebola outbreak in which thousands of people died.

+Personal life

+In 2016, she was presented as a debutante at the prestigious Le Bal des débutantes in Paris.